-Growing up, I was never a big seafood fan, but I credit Pearl's with converting me.
-The original location near NW 63rd quickly became one of my favorites.
-The seafood selection is nearly limitless here, suited to any taste.
-I suggest the Asian mahi mahi or the bacon-wrapped fried shrimp with black cherry mustard sauce.
+Not a big seafood fan?
+Pearl's might just convert you.
+The original location is near NW 63rd and the seafood selection is nearly limitless and suited to any taste.
+You can't go wrong with the Asian mahi-mahi or the bacon-wrapped fried shrimp with black cherry mustard sauce.

 - Phone: (405) 848-8008

-Yes, it's the same company behind another on my list, but Pearl's Crabtown is a different experience entirely.
+Yes, it's the same company behind the Oyster Bar, but Pearl's Crabtown is a different experience entirely.
 Located in a renovated warehouse in Bricktown, the restaurant is a casual Cajun eatery in which piles of broiled seafood are placed on paper right on your table.
-Jazz and blues music play as you dine on such specialties as jambalaya, shrimp creole or Louisiana crab cakes with tangy remoulade sauce.
+Jazz and blues music plays as you dine on such specialties as jambalaya, shrimp creole or Louisiana crab cakes with tangy remoulade sauce.

-Another crossover from my top unique OKC restaurants list, Mickey Mantle's is named as a steakhouse.
-And the steak is delicious.
+Mickey Mantle's is named as a steakhouse, and the steak is delicious.
 But so are the numerous seafood options such as Alaskan king crab legs, lobster and a salmon with lemon butter sauce.

 - Phone: (405) 272-0777